Possible $s^{\pm}$-wave pairing evidenced by midgap surface bound states in Fe-pnictide superconductors: Model and Method

-{\em The Model} --- For Fe-pnictide superconductors, the so-called $\alpha_1$ and $\alpha_2$ Fermi sheets are concentric and nearly circular hole pockets around the $\Gamma$ point.
-While $\beta_1$ and $\beta_2$ Fermi sheets are nearly circular electron pockets around the M points \cite{singh:237003, 0295-5075-83-4-47001, PhysRevB.83.020501}.
-High-resolution angle-resolved photoelectron spectroscopy (ARPES) measurements have been performed on superconducting Ba$_x$K$_{1-x}$Fe$_2$As$_2$ from under-, optimally- to over-doped samples.
-It was shown that SC gaps on each FS are nearly isotropic.
-Besides, a large gap was observed on the two small hole-like $\beta_1$ and $\beta_2$ FSs as well as on electron-like $\alpha_1$ Fermi sheet, while a small gap was observed on the large hole-like $\alpha_2$ FS.
-These FS sheets are sketched in Fig.~\ref{fig1}.
-Our discussions will follow the above picture of Fermi surfaces and SC gap structures.
+To simplify discussions and capture the key elements, we use the following model for Fe-pnictide superconductors.
+The so-called $\alpha_1$ and $\alpha_2$ Fermi sheets are concentric and nearly circular hole pockets around the $\Gamma$ point.
+While $\beta_1$ and $\beta_2$ Fermi sheets are nearly circular electron pockets around the M points.
+SC gap is isotropic on each FS but with different amplitude.
+For $s^{\pm}$-wave symmetry, gaps on $\alpha$ and $\beta$ bands have a sign reversal and the corresponding magnitudes will be denoted by $\Delta_{\alpha}$ and $\Delta_{\beta}$.
+Our discussions will follow the above picture of FSs and SC gap structures, as sketched in Fig.~\ref{fig1}.
+As it will be shown, slight distortion of the FS will not affect much the results.

 We first consider a Fe-pnictide bulk superconductor with a perfectly flat and infinitely large interface located at $x=0$.
+The superconductor occupies $x>0$.
 For {\em each} band, QP states have a coupled electron-hole character and can be described by the BdG equations \cite{Gennes}